Obihiro's Ainu Restaurant "Ponchise" Relocates from Kita no Yatai: A Hub for Popular Flavors, Diverse Menus, Lunches, and Events|Domingo

 Seimei Banzai Festival

-The "Seimei Banzai Festival" organized by owner Junko-san.
+The "Seimei Banzai Festival," organized by owner Junko.

-Owner Junko-san also organizes the annual "Seimei Banzai Festival."
-This year will mark the fourth time the event is held, with the venue being Tokachibuto in Urahoro Town, a place whose scenery she fell in love with.
+Owner Junko also organizes the annual "Seimei Banzai Festival" (Long Live Life Festival).
+This year will mark the fourth time the event is held, taking place in Tokachibuto, Urahoro Town, a location she fell in love with for its scenery.

 Seimei Banzai Festival

 The 2026 event is scheduled for August 22nd and 23rd.
-It will feature various attractions, including a live performance by Yoko Toyokawa (owner Junko-san's sister), the singer of the Sapporo-based, globally active Ainu music band "nincup," as well as karaoke facing the sea, dancing, and more.
-Ponchise is not just a restaurant; it has become a base for sharing Ainu culture.
+It will feature a variety of activities, including a live performance by Yoko Toyokawa (owner Junko's sister), the singer of the Sapporo-based, globally active Ainu music band "nincup," as well as karaoke facing the sea, dancing, and more.
+Ponchise is not just a restaurant; it has become a hub for sharing Ainu culture.

-*Lunch service will be suspended until after Golden Week for wild plant foraging and preparations for the Seimei Banzai Festival.
+*Lunch service will be suspended until after Golden Week due to wild plant foraging and preparations for the Seimei Banzai Festival.

 *All prices include tax.